 “affairs” and “Kevin P. Jackson” in the same sentence.
 Irony, much? #bastard At least he finally got the boot he so richly deserved.
 While I wouldn’t wish him on any human entity, I do wish he’d been stuck with options at places like Podunk U. somewhere near the 75th parallel south.

 #bitch No two ways about it.
 She had her “day” too, when her whole staff asked Kevin for her resignation. wow.

 Friendly reminder: It’s not slander or libel if it’s true!

 I’m certain I never properly thanked them for this gesture.
 I was shell-shocked and then the semester was over.
 To those who read this, still, or find it, now, thank you.
 It was more comfort than I realized at the time.
 I was numb…and knew I would be for a while; I could have slept on a train track.
 Yet, when my infection set in, it was exactly what I needed.

 - WTF?
 It’s a terrible day, certainly, but my memories all the years later are still laced with illogical and asinine absurdities?
 WTFFFFFFF ?
 No wonder I didn’t want an Aggie ring.
 And those who care to can compare today’s recollections with the story from 9 years ago.

-Credit to Casey Brown, who I’m sure doesn’t even know about our blog
+Credit to CB, who I’m sure doesn’t even know about our blog

 Another story.
 Another day.